 Another occasion where Henna is important is eid.
 It’s customary for women to decorate themselves with Henna the night before both Eids.

 There is also a religious reason why Henna became popular among the Arabs.
 Since the 7th century, Islam has been the predominant religion in the Arab world.
 Like all other Abrahamic religions, tattooing with permanent ink was forbidden in Islam.
 Therefore Henna took that place instead.
 Also, paints that stick to the skin’s surface make performing the Islamic prayer difficult.
 Therefore, the Muslims also looked down upon temporary tattoos using other means.
 Henna was a solution for both of these.

 The difference between the two lies in the design.
 Mehandi usually refers to the type of henna tattoo popular in South Asia, especially in India and Pakistan.
 Mehndi is, in fact, the Indian word for Henna.

-The Indian take on Henna comprises complex floral designs that are dense and cover most of the hands and feet.
+The Indian take on Henna comprises dense floral designs that cover most of the hands and feet.
 They usually cover more than 85 percent of the skin from the fingertips to the elbow.

 On the other hand, Arabic henna designs use less detailed and less complex art.
 They also cover less area (usually less than 60%).

 What is Black Henna?
 Are they safe?

 Black Henna is made by mixing other additives with natural Henna.
 These chemicals turn the orange-brown color of the Henna into black.
 But several health organizations have issued warnings against the use of black Henna.
 They contain a toxic chemical called PPD, which can cause skin irritation in most people.